gmlang/gmlang.github.io/index.md

 layout: default
 ---

 Hi, my name is Guangming.
-I'm a data scientist and a R & Python programmer.
+I'm a data scientist and a R and Python programmer.
 I create analytic solutions and provide consulting services for individuals, startups, and small businesses.
 I do it in front of my MacBook Pro and over the internet.
 When I'm working, I can often enter the flow state.
-So I love my work.
+I love my work.

 I also love tango dancing, swimming and reading.